 Several other states have maintained their high-risk pools and use them to offer supplemental coverage to Medicare beneficiaries who are unable to obtain private Medigap plans.
 They include Alaska, Iowa, Nebraska, New Mexico, South Carolina, Washington, and Wyoming.

-Disabled Medicare beneficiaries have access to the noraml Medigap open enrollment period when they turn 65.
+Disabled Medicare beneficiaries have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they have access to any of the available Medigap plans, at the standard age-65 rates.

-Medicare Part D in North Dakota
+North Dakota Medicare Part D

 Original Medicare does not provide coverage for outpatient prescription drugs.
 More than half of Original Medicare beneficiaries nationwide have supplemental coverage either through an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.